 Daher Aerospace is a leader in aircraft manufacturing, aerospace equipment and systems, and logistics and supply chain services.
 The company was founded in 1863, originally as a shipping company, before becoming a pioneering member of the aircraft manufacturing industry in 1911.
-It is the oldest aircraft manufacturer still in operation today, and has a presence in 13 countries across the world including France, the UK, USA, and Morocco.
+It is the oldest aircraft manufacturer still in operation today and has a presence in 13 countries across the world including France, the UK, the USA, and Morocco.

 Daher operates several sites across the UK where Tensor Time and Attendance and Access Control Systems have been installed for many years.
 An internal IT audit, three years ago, revealed that Daher Aerospace needed to upgrade their existing Tensor hardware and software to maintain systems at optimum capacity.